sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-settings-oidc.md

   - If this setting is not specified, then the JOC Cockpit will use the truststore that is configured with the *JETTY_BASE/resources/joc/joc.properties* configuration file.
 This includes use of settings for the *OIDC Truststore Password* and *OIDC Truststore Type*.
   - The path to the truststore can be specified relative to the *JETTY_BASE/resources/joc* directory.
 If the truststore is located in this directory, then only the file name is specified, typically with a .p12 or .pfx extension.
 Other relative locations can be specified using for example *../../joc-truststore.p12* if the truststore is located in the *JETTY_BASE* directory.
   - An absolute path can be specified.
+- **OIDC Truststore Type** is either PKCS12 or JKS (deprecated).
 - **OIDC Truststore Password** specifies the password that protects the truststore.For the Java JDK's *cacerts* truststore the default password is *changeit*.
-- **OIDC Truststore Type** is either PKCS12 or JKS (deprecated).
-- **OIDC Claims** specify OIDC *roles* or *groups* that are used for the mapping to JS7 roles.
-Default *OIDC Claims* include *roles*, *groups*.
-- **OIDC Scopes** specify the scope for which *OIDC Claims* will be returned by the OIDC Identity Service Provider.
-Default *OIDC Scopes* include *roles*, *groups*,  *profile*
-- **OIDC Group/Roles Mapping** includes to assign roles to accounts.
-  - A list of claims containing the groups configured in the OIDC Identity Service Provider can be specified.
-Available claims can be made available by checking the *JSON Web Token* during registration.
- - During assignment, the groups available from the OIDC Identity Service Provider are assigned to roles configured with the Identity Service.
-Any number of roles can be assigned to each group.

 ## References